arfin-2020/assignment08/README.md

 - useEffect
 - useState
 - Dynamic Router
-- Data load From themealDB
+- Data load From themealDB (REST API)
 - You search your meals on searchbar and see your meals
 - Router Parameter dynamic data load using id
 - SignIn with google Authentication
 - SignOut
-# assignment08
+- login Form Email & Password
+- Email & Password validation
+- Toogle
+- userName update